tstillwell/iis-perfkit/README.md

 with a .sql extension.

 Any query can use the %log_path% variable in the 'from' clause to specify the IIS log files to parse.
+This is useful since you only have to specify the target logs once.

 `
 SELECT *